yugabyte/platform-go-client/docs/CloudProvidersApi.md

 > []Schedule ListSchedules(ctx, cUUID, pUUID).Execute()

+WARNING: This is a preview API that could change.
 List all schedules for a provider's access key rotation

 ### Example